mooshkid/lifecom_salon/README.md

 ## Version History

+-   2.0
+    -   Combined `salon_url.py` and `salon_details.py` into one `main.py` script.
--   0.2
+-   1.1
     -   Various bug fixes and optimizations
     -   See [commit change]() or See [release history]()
--   0.1
+-   1.0
     -   Initial Release

 ## License

-This project is licensed under the [NAME HERE] License - see the LICENSE.md file for details
+This project is licensed under the [MOOSHKID] License - see the LICENSE.md file for details

 ## Acknowledgments